DmitriBogdanov/mathematica-optimization-methods/README.md

 <img src="images/package1_dichotomy.png" width=40% height=40%>

-## Package 2 examples
+## Package 2 (variations of gradient descent) examples

-* Require gradient to be present and computable
+* Requires gradient to be present and computable

 Minimization of a 2-argument function from a given initial point.
 Rosenbrock function is used for testing, minization process can be dynamically tracked.
 All consequent plots support dynamics.
 Following example showcases steepest descent method.